 For appointment enquiries please contact central appointments on 0300 555 0103.
 If you feel that your condition has changed or if your case has become more urgent please discuss with your GP.
 We will not deal with these requests unless you GP has reviewed your case and given the reasons why it is more urgent.
 Patients should only contact the department if they are already under our service and they feel their allergy problem requires urgent attention.
-The telephone numbers are 0117 4148392 or 0117 4148393
+The telephone numbers are 0117 4143456

 Our services will flex according to the situation in the hospital and consultations may be performed by telephone or video call.
 We know that some patients will have seen delays in their treatment as a result of the impact of COVID-19 on our services, and we would like to apologise for any inconvenience caused.